Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{Zillow}

-We use the Zillow property database to query for rent estimates\citeMethods{zillow} (our primary measure of economic standing).
-The Zillow database contains rent data ("rent Zestimate") for 119 million US residential properties.
-We were able to determine a rent Zestimate, the primary measure of economic standing (ES) used in our analysis, for 9,576,650 out of 12,183,523 inferred SafeGraph user homes (a 79\% hit rate).
+We use the Zillow property database to query for rent estimates\citeMethods{zillow} (our primary measure of socioeconomic status).
+The Zillow database contains rent data (``rent Zestimate'') for 119 million US residential properties.
+We were able to determine a rent Zestimate, the primary measure of socioeconomic status (SES) used in our analysis, for 9,576,650 out of 12,183,523 inferred SafeGraph user homes (a 79\% hit rate).